FAQs

 5. Who runs reStore?
 What is the organizational structure?

-reStore now has a core group of 5-6 members who set directions and take policy decisions.
-We also have an open structure where any committed member of the community can suggest and anchor projects or activities.
-In addition to the core group who work on an honorary basis, reStore has two full-time and two part-time employees and about half a dozen volunteers whose opinions are also sought.
+reStore now has a core group of 3-4 members including two voluntary directors, who set directions and take policy decisions.
+We have a staff of eight members.
+Decisions are taken jointly by the staff members, volunteer and directors.
+We also have an open structure where any committed member of the community can suggest and anchor projects.

 6. What else does reStore do besides retail?